databrickslabs/partner-connect-api/OnboardingLifecycleDoc.md

 In addition, there are several regular maintenance tasks that may arise from time-to-time.
 Examples may include rotating credentials, escalations, or changes in partner configuration (e.g. a partner adds support for GCP, a partner adds support for Unity Catalog, or a partner changes their hostname).

 Both parties are responsible for fixing bugs after launch.
-Databricks will share a SOP for handling bugs after launch.
+Please follow this [SOP](https://docs.google.com/document/d/1sZVMdGCHYrWFYUw-_uy8hPRzL-wJm9ActYh2L02SWjk/edit?usp=sharing) for handling Partner Connect integration issues.